SkywardSyntax/3DWebGL/README.md

 3. Open your browser and navigate to `http://localhost:3000` to see the 3D cube.

+4. Use the trackpad to zoom in and out:
+   - Pinch outward to zoom in.
+   - Pinch inward to zoom out.
+   - The zooming out limit is set to 50% of the cube's original size.

 ## Project Structure

 - `pages/index.js`: Contains the WebGL code for rendering the 3D cube.